aehrc/pathling/site/docs/index.md

 ## Functionality

-The diagram below shows the additional functionality that we have defined as part of this "FHIR Analytics Server".
-Pathling has currently only implemented the `import` and `aggregate` operations - but this serves to give you an idea of the bigger picture that we are working towards.
+The diagram below shows the functionality that we envision to be comprised within a "FHIR Analytics Server".
+Pathling has currently only implemented the [import](./import.html) and [aggregate](./aggregate.html) operations - but this serves to give you an idea of the bigger picture that we are working towards.

+See [Roadmap](./roadmap.html) for more information about new features that are currently under development.

 <img src="/images/analytics-api.png"
      srcset="/images/analytics-api@2x.png 2x, /images/analytics-api.png 1x"/>